-Google updates their search algorithm hundreds of times per year.
+Google updates its search algorithm hundreds of times per year.
 Each time they update it, SEO changes slightly.
 It’s an ever-evolving thing.
 While the concept of SEO does not change, the combination of techniques used to implement SEO do.
 It’s important to stay on top of current trends because what works today will inevitably be different in six months.

 Will switching to HTTPS affect my SEO?